githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 ### :keyboard: Activity: Add a comment to my pull request

-1. On the pull request, click **Files changed**.
+1. On the pull request, click **Files changed**
-1. Hover over the line of code where you'd like to add a comment, and click the blue comment icon.
+1. Hover over the line of code where you'd like to add a comment, and click the blue comment icon
-1. In the comment window, type your comment.
-You can ask a question, or leave a more general comment.
+1. In the comment window, type a question or leave a more general comment
-1. When you're done, click **Add single comment**.
+1. When you're done, click **Add single comment**

 <hr>
 <h3 align="center">Return to this pull request for my next comment</h3>